SandyRodger/RB185-RB189/L1_interacting_with_a_database_in_code.md

 - Understand how to dynamically generate SQL.
   - When we make SQL queries from Ruby there are inherent risks.
 - Focus on the database and not the application.
   - We'll build a command line app here.
-It's nice, but not the thing we're learnign to do.
+It's nice, but not the thing we're learning to do.
 Focus more on the database interaction.
 That's the nugget.

 ## 4	[Executing SQL Statements from Ruby](https://launchschool.com/lessons/10f7102d/assignments/003e5e30)